The Organization

 • Cultivate financial and other support for exhibitions, galleries, programs, symposia, acquisitions, research grants, and fellowships through association with professional organizations, foundations, collectors, and donors in collaboration with fundraising staff.

-• Embrace other collections, research, exhibition, gallery development, public program and community engagement duties as needed.
+• Embrace other collections, research, exhibition, gallery development, public program, and community engagement duties as needed.

 Traits and Characteristics

-The Curator of North American Archaeology will be receptive to and will effectively communicate innovative ideas, methods, and opportunities in honouring the past while framing relevant contemporary societal issues.
-They will seek to learn and acquire new knowledge and will bring an understanding of people, values, and systems to ROM, demonstrated through a respect for differences, a deep understanding of appreciative inquiry, and an ability to build consensus across differences.
+The Curator will be receptive to and will effectively communicate innovative ideas, methods, and opportunities in honouring the past while framing relevant contemporary societal issues.
+They will seek to learn and acquire new knowledge and will bring an understanding of people, values, and systems to ROM, demonstrated through respect for differences, a deep understanding of appreciative inquiry, and an ability to build consensus across differences.
 An enthusiastic and persuasive team member, they will develop strong relationships with colleagues, supervisors, Indigenous communities, exhibition partners, and many other stakeholders who impact, and are impacted by ROM programs.

 Other key competencies include: